JosephusPaye/autocheck/README.md

 - Execute commands (with an input file for stdin), and embed the output in the report.
 Use this to compile and run code.
 It even supports running commands in [Cygwin](https://cygwin.com/) on Windows.
 - Compare files or output from commands against an expected result, and show any differences in the report.
 Use this to compare the output of student code to some expected standard.

+---

+This project is part of [#CreateWeekly](https://twitter.com/JosephusPaye/status/1214853295023411200), my attempt to create something new publicly every week in 2020.

 ## Installation

 Autocheck is a Node.js package, so you'll need [Node](https://nodejs.org/en/) and npm installed (npm comes with node).